 Salzburger Festspiele und Theater Kinderchor

-The Salzburger Festspiele und Theater Kinderchor appears at major concerts and in opera productions at the Salzburg Festival and also at the town’s Landestheater, offering children and adolescents a thorough all-round training in singing and music in addition to giving them a first-hand impression of professional work in the theatre.
-The choir was formed in October 2010 following a merger between the Salzburg Festival Children’s Choir and the Salzburg Landestheater Children’s Choir and is currently directed by Wolfgang Götz.
+The Salzburg Festival and Theatre Children’s Choir appears at major concerts and in opera productions at the Salzburg Festival and also at the Landestheater, offering children and adolescents a thorough, all-round training in singing and music, in addition to giving them a first-hand impression of professional work in the theatre.
+The Choir was formed in October 2010, following a merger between the Salzburg Festival Children’s Choir and the Salzburg Landestheater Children’s Choir, and is currently directed by Wolfgang Götz.
 Regina Sgier is responsible for developing and training the choristers’ voices.
 Depending on their age, the younger children are introduced to singing through various pre-choir groups.
-At present the choir numbers around 200 young Austrian and German singers aged between six and sixteen, but it always works in smaller groups depending on the size of the individual project.
+At present, the Choir numbers around 200 young Austrian and German singers aged between six and 16, from which smaller groups are formed for individual projects.

-Current as of August 2015
+Current as of March 2016